 If the PROSE DIRECT LINK MODIFICATION REQUEST message is accepted to trigger the negotiated 5G ProSe layer-2 UE-to-UE relay reselection, the target UE acting as the target 5G ProSe layer-2 end UE shall respond with PROSE DIRECT LINK MODIFICATION ACCEPT message.
 In this message:

-a) shall include the new 5G ProSe UE-to-UE relay UE user info ID.
+shall include the new 5G ProSe UE-to-UE relay UE user info ID; and

+shall include the new LBSs of KNRP ID.